 Use hyphen in this compound noun.
 No hyphen would indicate that the student is

 studying to be an athlete.

 Capitalize.
-SAC is an organization for the purpose of connecting alumni and students.
+SAA is an organization for the purpose of connecting alumni and students.
 It

 is designed to introduce current students of the College to the Alumni Association and